arackaf/simple-react-bootstrap/readme.md

 </Modal>
 ```

-Add the bootstrap css class `fade` to trigger the normal animation.
+The css class `fade` adds animation behavior, just like with regular Bootstrap.

+Everything else should work as expected.
+All props passed down to any of these sections should pass through properly.